Today we will be discussing our tips and tricks to keep your dog safe with the warmer weather. Here are our top 5 key things to remember:

-1. Staying hydrated
+1. Stay hydrated

 Dogs naturally shed fur in the summer to have a lighter coat.
 So regularly wash and groom your dog to aid this process and ensure that they are free of dead hair.
 You can do this at home by yourself, or bring them to a groomers.
-Dogs with a thick coat are more likely to overheat so make sure they are well groomed.
+Dogs with a thick coat are more likely to overheat, so make sure they are well groomed.

-3. Try to avoid peak sun times.
+3. Try to avoid peak sun times

 4. Ground temperature

 Another danger you want to be aware of is the warmth of the ground.
 Unless you have special dog shoes you want to be checking whether or not the ground is warm.
 Our trick to check this is to put the back of your hand on the hand for 5 seconds and judge from that.
-This will give you a good indication whether it's safe from your pet, and save his paws from getting burned.
+This will give you a good indication whether it's safe for your dog, and save his paws from getting burned.

-5. Don't leave them in a car
+5. Don't leave your dog in a car

 This may seem obvious, but never leave your dog in the car even if you're running a quick errand.
-When the temperature is only 22 degrees it can quickly become 47 degrees inside a car, within an hour.
+When the temperature is only 22 degrees it can quickly become 47 degrees inside a car within an hour.

-Your AniForte UK team.
+Your AniForte UK t